About Texas Courts

 Consult the Judicial Directory for contact information.

-The Texas Judicial Branch web site does not have a single portal for case searches; however, it does provide to links to counties that offer case search capability.
+The Texas Judicial Branch web site does not have a single portal for case searches.

-If you do not find a link to the county or particular court level for case search information, you will need to contact the district clerk, county clerk, or justice court for case information.
+You will need to contact the district clerk, county clerk, justice court, or municipal court for case information.
 Refer to our Judicial Directory for court and clerk contact information.

 For another source of criminal history information, consult the Crime Records Service maintained by the Texas Department of Public Safety.

 The Secretary of State's Elections Division maintains the oaths of office for district judges, justices of the courts of appeals, judges of the Court of Criminal Appeals, and justices of the Supreme Court.
 Call (800) 252-VOTE.